News

 Schedule

-The seminar takes place weekly on Thursdays from 14:00-16:00.
+The seminar presentations will take place weekly on Thursdays from 14:00-16:00 from the first day of presentations.
 Participation in all sessions is mandatory.

 - The kick-off meeting (April 16, 2026).